 The Mid-Valley STEM-CTE Hub contributed to the contruction of the Albany Public Library's makerspace which opened in April 2022.
 Forrest Johnson, our Makerspace & Lending Librarian, teamed up with April Spisak, Children's Librarian, and the APL team to coordinate, plan, and outfit the space.
 The space, features a 3D printer, sewing machines, and a variety of other materials for young makers!
-In addition to the makerspace, we provided funding for STE(A)M-themed kits to be used in the space.
+In addition to supporting the creation of the makerspace, we worked with APL to provide STE(A)M-themed 'Take and Make' kits to be distributed monthly throughout the Linn County Library Consortia region.